niels-lubbes/moebius_aut/README.md

     involution='rotate'

-Below we give an overview of choices for normal toric surfaces that contain at least conics through each point
+Below we give an overview of choices for normal toric surfaces that contain at least circles through each point

     -= double Segre surface =-                 -= del Pezzo surface of degree 6 =-
         [* * *]                                    [* *  ]